bill-ying/angular-client-aks-service/README.md

 - Azure DevOps account with project, pipeline, and service connection setup properly.

 # Deployment Overview
-Once the code is built and deployed, the following resources will be available in Azure portal:
+Once the code is built and deployed by the provided pipelines using Azure DevOps, the following resources will be available in Azure portal:

 - A Docker image named angular-client in ACR.
 - A workload named angular-client with the corresponding pod deployed in  AKS cluster.